-application A request for financial support of a project or activity submitted to DOE on specified forms and in accordance with DOE instructions.
+A request for financial support of a project or activity submitted to DOE on specified application forms and in accordance with DOE instructions.
 Also known as a proposal make payments out of the U.S. treasury for specified purposes.

-Appropriation Act The statute that provides the authority for Federal agencies to incur obligations to and approved budget The financial expenditure plan for the grant-supported project or activity, including revisions approved by DOE and permissible revisions made by the grantee.
+The statute that provides the authority for Federal agencies to incur obligations to and Appropriation Act revisions approved by DOE and permissible revisions made by the grantee.
 The approved budget consists of Federal (grant) funds and, if required by the terms and conditions of the award, non-Federal participation in the form of matching or cost sharing.
 The approved budget specified in the award documents may be shown in detailed budget categories or as total costs without a categorical breakout.
-Expenditures charged to an approved budget that consists of both Federal and non-Federal shares are deemed to be borne by the grantee in the same proportion as the percentage of indicating that the entity is in compliance with, or that it will abide by, a particular requirement if awarded a Federal grant.
+Expenditures charged to an approved budget that consists of both Federal and non-Federal shares are deemed to be borne by the grantee in the same proportion as the percentage of

+The financial expenditure plan for the grant-supported project or activity, including approved budget indicating that the entity is in compliance with, or that it will abide by, a particular requirement if awarded a Federal grant.